unahouExosite/docs/rpc/README.md

 ###activate

-Given an Activation Code, the associated entity is activated for the calling Client.
+Given an activation code, activate an entity for the calling Client.

 TODO: what does it mean to activate an entity?